awsdocs/aws-ios-developer-guide/doc_source/s3-pre-signed-urls.rst

 Build a Pre-Signed URL
 ----------------------

-The following example shows how to build a pre-signed URL for an S3 download in the background.
+The following example shows how to build a pre-signed URL for an Amazon S3 download in the background.

     .. container:: option